greatvivek11/tinyLLM/docs/fix_repetition_issue.md

         # We need to align the logits with the targets.
         # The logit at time step `t` is a prediction for the token at `t+1`.
         # So, we should compare logits[B, t, :] with targets[B, t].
-        # The way your get_batch is structured, `targets` is already idx shifted by one.
+        # The way your get_dynamic_batch is structured, `targets` is already idx shifted by one.
         B, T, C = logits.shape
         logits_for_loss = logits.view(B * T, C)
         targets_for_loss = targets.view(B * T)